top of page

 NOTE: The photos with a crown in the lower right-hand corner are the ones that are available in the paid version.
 If you use them in the free version, it will create a watermark across the image.
 There is a wide assortment of free images, though.

-If the image extends beyond the background, only the part that is on the background will save.
+If the image extends beyond the background, only the part that is on the background will be saved.

 1. Click the Elements tab from the left-hand bar.

-• While still on the Elements tab, search for square.
-The square can resize into a rectangle.
+2. Search for square.
+The square can be resized into a rectangle.

 1. Click the Text tab.